 Since 1995, several habitat restoration islands have been created and managed within former eucalyptus and gorse sites within the HCP conservation area by Shelterbelt Builders.
-Inc., is maintaining the exotics within these sites on an annual to bi-annual basis.
-Work conducted in 2008 on the habitat islands is being applied to those islands that have shown the best results in thriving and little maintenance required.
+Inc. They are maintaining the exotics within those sites on an annual to bi-annual basis and deemed suitable for endangered butterfly habitat enhancement.
+Work conducted in 2009 on the habitat islands is being applied to those islands that have shown the best results in thriving and little maintenance required.
 The Planting islands are Colma Creek (CC1) dairy Ravine (D1 & D5), N.E.
 Ridge Burns Sites (NER1 & 2) and N.E.
 Ridge Planting island (NERPI 3-6, 7a & 7b).